lhr-solar/Power-Generation/README.md

 The former functionality is used for simulating and testing novel MPPT algorithms and the latter is used for binning and evaluating photovoltaic cells and their assembled modules and arrays.

+### Sunspot
+Sunspot is a laminator PCB and accompanying FW used to laminate the solar cells.